darthsebulba04/homeassistant/README.md

 ## Features

 ### Away
 Alerts when away if motion is detected inside.
-Also turns off all lights and sets thermostat in "away" mode.
+Also turns off all lights and sets thermostat in "eco" mode.

 ### Backup
 Automatically create snapshot each night for backup purposes.

+### Manual
+Manual switches and controls in the event things go wrong.

 ### Sleep
 Internal control for when sleeping so things don't happen in the middle of the night that aren't supposed to.